AJ-Wuu/CodeBlood/Java.md

 * Contains concrete methods **only** if they are either default, private or static
 * Can contain constants, but not variables
 * Default method can **only** be defined in an interface
+  * Must be public
+  * Helps minimize code duplication
+  * Provides a single location to write and edit code
+  * Can be overridden anytime
+  * Is overridden with per-class precision
 * Functional Interface defines just one abstract method
+* Even not declared explicitly, the variable in an interface is **automatically static final**, so its value cannot be changed; the method in an interface is **automatically abstract**
 ## Inheritance
+* **A superclass (concrete or abstract) method takes priority over an interface default method** -> static has lower priority than default
+* **A subtype interface's default method takes priority over a supertype interface default method**
+* **If there is a conflict, treat the default method as abstract; the concrete class must provice its own implementation; this may include a call to a specific interface's implementation of the method**
+* An interface doesn't store the state of an instance
+* An abstract class may contain instance fields -> **abstract** must be public
+* A class cannot extend multiple abstract classes
 * Superclass is more general, subclass is more specific
 * Subclass must include all attributes in the superclass, but it could define more
 * Static interface methods do not cause conflicts, because they are invoked via specific parent types and do not rely on the super inference